|

 What goes through the interviewer's mind when hearing this question?

-"We are in the business of developing leaders, not slouchers," says Gary Rich, president of Rich Leadership, an executive coaching firm in
+"We are in the business of developing leaders, not slouchers," says Gary Rich, president of Rich Leadership, an executive coaching firm in New York City.

 Keep a potential employer from questioning your motivation (or your health) by looking this up in the employee handbook later.